nevillejackson/Unix/runit/05postinst.md

 in Gentoo, and then run `update-grub` in Debian, with os-prober enabled, because Debian controls my grub, and os-prober needs to see the updated grub.cfg in Gentoo.

-After that It boots Gentoo with runit automatically.
+After that it boots Gentoo with runit automatically.

 There is still one issue, if I have Gentoo with runit as process #1, it does not halt or reboot or shutdown.
 This is documented.
 One needs to do a shutdown with
 `runit-init 0`